Vishal150494/Create-an-Image-Classifier/README.md

 # NOTE:
 This repo doesn't contain any datasets of images.
 You have to download them manually to your current working directory from the link mentioned above in the README section.
-The datasets has to be divided into three sub datasets each one for training, validating and testing before you run the python files.
+The datasets has to be divided into three sub datasets each one for training, validation and testing before you run the python files.